Telling All Our Stories:

 This thought paper outlines ten pathways by which museums can move toward greater diversity, equity, accessibility, and inclusion.
 These pathways are designed to help museums harness the benefits of an inclusive culture.

 This thought paper hopes to stimulate dialogue among white women and women of color and other intersectionalities to raise collective social capital, success, and well-being.

 Four Intervention Strategies that Can Help Create More Consciously Inclusive Organizations

 This paper lays out four intervention strategies that can help create more consciously inclusive organizations: Education, Priming, Structures & Systems, and Accountability.

 The information in this guide empowers organizations and individuals to respond effectively to current events and engage in meaningful dialogue.
 This resource guide is meant to be shared widely.

 Further Explorations into How the Unconscious Mind Shapes Our World at Work

 This paper lays out ten distinct ways unconscious bias manifests in the workplace, including a case study from a Cook Ross client, a leading global management consulting company that has leveraged unconscious bias awareness to increase the number of women in senior leadership positions.
 Additionally, the paper presents practical guidelines for reducing the influence of unconscious bias on decision-making in the talent management process.

 This article explains the four domains of bias in performance management: rater bias, self-rater bias, structural bias, and calibration bias.
-We explore how each bias manifests daily in the workplace, how each bias affects performance management, and how we can mitigate these biases.
 By addressing and managing biases, organizations can provide equal growth opportunities for persons of all groups and ensure a robust team of employees necessary for success.